WenChentao/Seg2Link/docs/seg2link-unet2d.md

 ```

 ### 4. Launch the notebook for training
+Please select one of the two methods listed below based on the environment you are working in.

 #### 1) Launch the notebook in your local PC
 - Right click to download the notebook ([link](https://github.com/WenChentao/seg2link_unet2d/raw/master/Examples/Train%20and%20predict%20with%202D%20U-Net%20(clear).ipynb))
     - If the file is saved with .txt extension, change it to .ipynb.